-I am Beatrice R. I had hoped to be there in person, but my flight was cancelled due to the hurricane.
+I am Beatrice R. I had hoped to be there in person, but my flight was canceled due to the hurricane.
 Thank you for showing this video instead.

 I am currently a single mother, a photographer, and a multimedia consultant.
 I speak four languages and I was raised in Europe.
 I live in San Diego.